San Diego airport lounges: the current situation (it’s not all that great)

 Which lounge has the best food?

-It certainly isn’t the Airspace lounge.
-Unfortunately, the United Club and Sky Club aren’t much better.
-However, if I was being threatened and I had to make and on-the-spot decision, I’d choose the Sky Club.
-The food in there isn’t great but, it’s just slightly less sucky than the other two.
+It certainly isn’t the Aspire lounge.
+Unfortunately, the other lounges aren’t much better.
+However, if I was being threatened, and I had to make and on-the-spot decision, I’d choose the Sky Club.
+The food in there isn’t great but, it is slightly less sucky than the others.

 Which lounge is the noisiest?

-All three San Diego airport lounges have a tendency to get loud and busy during certain hours of the day.
-However, I’ve never been able to find a quiet spot in the Airspace lounge.
+All San Diego Airport lounges have a tendency to get loud and busy during certain hours of the day.
+However, I’ve never been able to find a quiet spot in the Aspire lounge.
 Ever.
 Part of the reason for this, I’m sure, is because it’s basically a single room with very few walled-off sections to block the noise.

 Are there any plans to build lounges in Terminal 1?